acdibble/C950/README.md

 4. Explain the capability of your solution to scale and adapt to a growing number of packages.

+    My solution doesn't assume a fixed number of packages, trucks, or destinations, which means it can continue to grow with packages until the algorithms themselves are no longer efficient enough to quickly enough determine how to deliver the packages.

 5. Discuss why the software is efficient and easy to maintain.

+    The software is efficient because it is able quickly determine a short route for both trucks to travel while still meeting all the requirements.
+It is easy to maintain due to the presence of comments and static typing which helps reduce type errors.

 6. Discuss the strengths and weaknesses of the self-adjusting data structures (e.g., the hash table).